-If the recipient/ subrecipient is designated "high risk" by a federal grant-making agency outside of DOJ, currently or at any time during the course of the period of performance under this award, the recipient/subrecipient must disclose that fact and certain related information to OJP by email at OJP.ComplianceReporting@ojp.usdoj.gov.

-For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the recipient's / subrecipients past performance, or other programmatic or financial concerns with the recipient.
+If the subrecipient is designated "high risk" by a federal grant-making agency outside of DOJ, currently or at any time during the course of the period of performance under this award, the recipient/subrecipient must disclose that fact and certain related information to DCJS by email.
+For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the subrecipients past performance, or other programmatic or financial concerns with the recipient.